 Henry IV, Part I Seminar – March 31, 2018

 One of the “perks” of being a Season Subscriber or Bard Club member is free admission to these seminars.
 Delving deeper into the Bard’s works gives one a greater understanding of the play.
 The seminars also give you a sneak peak behind the scenes as you will meet the designers, mingle with the actors, tour the set and stage and have a special talkback with the actors and crew.

 Because SSC understands the value of bringing Shakespeare alive to students and has the desire to assist teachers with simplifying this task, we are encouraging all teachers to attend SSC Flachmann Seminars.
 This is an excellent learning tool to take techniques directly back to your classroom.
 Attendees will receive an enormous amount of expert knowledge of the production and play and most districts accept this as 10 recertification credits.
 Educators will receive a certificate upon completion of the day, but please check with your district for specific credit.

 Attending a Seminar

-Seminars begin at 9am and meet at SSC’s Rehearsal Space at 55 E Main Street, Mesa (at the east end of the Mesa Arts Center campus).
+Seminars begin at 9am.
+The location for this year’s Seminars is not yet determined.
 Reservations are required.
 The fee for the seminar is $60 for non-subscribers, which includes lunch and a show ticket.
-Season subscribers and Bard Club members are asked to pay $10 for lunch.
+Season subscribers are asked to pay $10 for lunch.
+Lunch is included for Bard Card members.
 Payment in advance is requested.
 You can pay for the seminar online by clicking the link above or call 480-435-6868 to reserve your spot.